-In order to facilitate this supervisory process, (re)insurance undertakings are obliged to submit annual and quarterly returns to the Central Bank in respect of their solvency margins and technical provisions.
+In order to facilitate this supervisory process, insurance and reinsurance undertakings are obliged to submit annual and quarterly returns to the Central Bank in respect of their solvency margins and technical provisions.
 The Central Bank is also empowered to conduct regular themed inspections across the industry.
-The Central Bank has published a number of guidance notes in respect of the authorisation process and ongoing requirements applicable to regulated firms under its supervision.
-These include, but are not limited to, the Corporate Governance Requirements for Insurance Undertakings 2015, the Corporate Governance Requirements for Captive Insurance and Reinsurance Undertakings 2015, the Consumer Protection Code 2012, the Fitness and Probity Standards, the Minimum Competency Regulations 2017 and the Minimum Competency Code 2017.
+There are certain requirements that regulated firms under the Central Bank's supervision must comply with on an ongoing basis, including the Corporate Governance Requirements for Insurance Undertakings 2015, the Corporate Governance Requirements for Captive Insurance and Reinsurance Undertakings 2015, the Consumer Protection Code 2012, the Fitness and Probity Standards, the Minimum Competency Regulations 2017 and the Minimum Competency Code 2017.

-Sharon Daly, Darren Maher and April McClements are partners at Matheson.
+1 Sharon Daly, Darren Maher, April McClements and Gráinne Callanan are partners at Matheson.